The US Foreign Tax Credit – A Complete Guide for Expats

 If expats pay foreign income tax at a lower rate than the US rate, claiming the US Foreign Tax Credit won’t eradicate their US tax liability, as they can only claim US tax credits based on the value of foreign income tax that they’ve paid, so they would have to pay some US tax too (the difference between the foreign tax they’ve paid and the US tax they owe).

-Expats such as Digital Nomads who don’t pay any foreign tax as they are moving from country to country without establishing tax residency in any one, or expats who live in a country that doesn’t charge income taxes (either at all, or on income not paid in that country), won’t be able to claim the Foreign Tax Credit.
+Expats such as Digital Nomads who don’t pay any foreign tax as they are moving from country to country without establishing tax residency in any single one, or expats who live in a country that doesn’t charge income taxes (either at all, or on income not paid in that country), won’t be able to claim the Foreign Tax Credit.

 Other IRS provisions exist to help these expats reduce (and hopefully eliminate) their US tax bill, notably the Foreign Earned Income Exclusion.